Mixed media is a term used to describe artworks composed from a combination of different media or materials

 Mixed media vs. multi-media

 What is the difference between mixed media and multi-media artworks?
-While both terms describe artworks that are made using a range of materials, multi-media is generally used to define an artwork that uses or includes a combination electronic media, such as video, film, audio and computers.
+While both terms describe artworks that are made using a range of materials, multi-media is generally used to define an artwork that uses or includes a combination of electronic media, such as video, film, audio and computers.

 Mixed media artists in focus